Point Namecheap DNS to WP Engine

-The first step is to locate the CNAME and IP Address settings located in your User Portal.
-You will find these settings on the Overview page.
+The first step is to locate your CNAME and A Record in your WP Engine User Portal.
+You can find this information from the Domains page for your production environment.

 Next, login to your Namecheap account at www.namecheap.com.
 Upon login you should see a list of your domains.
 Next to the domain you wish to point to WP Engine, select “Manage” from the dropdown menu.

 Then, select “Advanced DNS” from the top navigation.
 You will be taken to a list of records.